askcloudarchitech/askcloudarchitech/asksitestatic/content/posts/tech-terms/what-is-serverless-computing/index.md

 ![](screen-shot-2022-08-02-at-6.36.58-pm.png)

 Additionally some will support custom runtimes where you can essentially do any language you want.
-Lets' be honest, these things are really just some sort of container image so its really just a matter of what the provider chooses to let you do.
+Lets' be honest, these things are really just some sort of container image so it's really just a matter of what the provider chooses to let you do.

 And finally, for each type of trigger they support, they will provide specific instructions on what your literal function should look like when you write it. when your function is invoked certain arguments will be passed so you can do whatever you need to do.